 Keep your camera handy — standing at 14,264 feet above sea level you’ll be eye-to-eye with the few brawny animals that live above timberline, including rock-hopping mountain goats and bighorn sheep.

 Swing down to former gold camp Idaho Springs where mining heritage lives on through Miner Street’s well-preserved buildings.
 Bring your appetite to the original Beau Jo’s Pizza.
 Founders of deep-dish Colorado-style pizza, the legendary eatery serves up hearty pies with mountains of toppings and a hand-rolled crust.
 Eat it like a local and dip your crust in honey.
+Next door is Tommyknocker Brewery, the perfect place for a refreshing mountain craft brew or handcrafted soda.

 Pencil in some soothing spa time and soak in the therapeutic mineral pools at Indian Hot Springs.
 South of downtown on Soda Creek Road, the world-famous resort offers his and hers geo-thermal cave baths, private outdoor Jacuzzi baths, a mineral-water swimming pool and day spa.
+There's also high-flying thrills nearby on Colorado Adventure Center's zipline, which whisks riders above Clear Creek for over 5,000 feet.

 Step into Colorado’s mini Western-style Las Vegas for some nightlife action.
 The canyon-cradled hamlets of Black Hawk and Central City are just one mile apart and are lined with gambling saloons, historic storefronts and visitors hoping to strike it rich.
 Try your luck at craps or poker, dance to live music or settle in for a prime rib dinner while visiting “the richest square mile on earth.”
+The canyon-cradled hamlets of Black Hawk and Central City are just one mile apart and are lined with bustling, grand casinos as well as mom-and-pop gaming saloons, historic storefronts and visitors hoping to strike it rich.

 More refined entertainment options reside at the Central City Opera House.
 The 550-seat jewel-box theater was built in 1878 by Welsh and Cornish miners and continues to draw international applause with classic to contemporary performances each summer.